shaun97/mighty-jaxx-coding-assignment-crud-app/README.md

 ## Requirements
 - React
-- Redux
+- Any state management library.
+Redux is preferred, but no penalty for using other state management libraries.
+But no props drilling
 - MongoDB or Firestore database
 - Node.JS
 - Express.JS

-You have 7 days upon receiving this test to complete and submit it back to us
+You have 14 days upon receiving this test to complete and submit it back to us

 ## Instructions
 The purpose of this code challenge is to build an admin dashboard with authentication protection and the ability to add new products.